Follow Italianism

 Rome public bus with "out of service" sign during strike

-You dreamed of a trip to Italy.
-You imagined yourself walking through Roma, crossing bridges in Venice, toasting to sunset in Tuscany.
+You dreamed of a trip through Italy.
+You imagined yourself walking through Rome, crossing bridges in Venice, toasting to... sunset in Tuscany.
 But, upon disembarking, reality imposed a setback: a transport strike.

 In recent months, this scenario has become increasingly common.
 Shutdowns are affecting trains, buses, subways, and even flights.
 Despite the impact, there are alternatives to continue traveling without losing the charm.